How to Set Business Goals? A Must-read Guide for Startups

 Regularly evaluate your progress toward your goals to see if you need to make any modifications.
 When you first set them, you might have been a little too ambitious or not ambitious enough.

-5. Do The SWOT Analysis
+5. Do the SWOT analysis

 The size of your organization will determine who should take part in this discussion.
 Will mid-level employees be included or senior team leaders & managers will be included?
 How about the directors on your board?
 Ask yourself these questions and you will know whom to include and whom not to.